eric-ships/i-am-h/README.md

 ## The Near Future

+* assets versioning
+* minify, extract css out for prod
 * add immutability
 * simple third-party API integration such as OS X Notes
 * testing - babel-jest?, mocha?, karma?
 * Twilio integration so that the app is accessible via text
+* [wit.ai](https://wit.ai/) to help with NLP

 ## On the Horizon

+* find a way to normalize incoming data before it hits store?
 * pulling data from third-party APIs
 * d3 for data visualization
 * universal js